 - 1 teaspoon salt

-Mix well and knead for 5 minutes, until you have a dough that is soft and pliable.
+- Mix well and knead for 5 minutes, until you have a dough that is soft and pliable.
+(10 minutes if kneading by hand)

-Cover loosely with plastic wrap and a kitchen towel.
-Let rise for 1 hour, until doubled in size.
+- Place dough in a greased bowl and cover with plastic wrap sprayed with non stick spray.
+Cover with a kitchen towel and leave to rise for 1 hour, until doubled in size.

-Grease a loaf pan with non stick spray or butter.
+- Grease a loaf pan with non stick spray or oil.

-Roll into a 12×17 rectangle.
+- Roll into a 12x17 rectangle.
 Starting at the narrow end, roll into a tight cylinder.

-Place in prepared pan and cover loosely with greased plastic wrap and a kitchen towel.
+- Place in prepared pan and cover loosely with a kitchen towel.
 Let rise for 45 minutes, until doubled in size.

 Logo courtesy : Preeti